chynphie/notes/README.md

 # Chynphie's Note
-Here are some notes I'll be sharing from UW math courses.
+Here are some notes that I'll be sharing from UW math courses.